apostrophecms/docs/docs/guide/major-changes.md

 In A3, most route-specific custom middleware is better written as an async method `await`ed at the start of the route.
 Existing third-party middleware can be used on a route-specific basis by passing an array consisting of the middleware and the route function when adding a `route`, `apiRoute`, etc.

 There is no "extendMiddleware" since Express middleware does not lend itself to that pattern.

+### Tasks

+In A3, command line tasks have moved to the new `tasks` module format section.
+This removes the need to call the `addTask` method, provides clearer code organization and allows for a new `afterModuleInit` flag to optionally run the task and exit immediately after its module is initialized, without waiting for others.